AhmedElgarnousy/Advanced_ES_Diploma/Notes/03_BuildingProcess_Toolchain/Toolchain1.md

 ###### Makefile creation

-- RuleName is a word uses to say to make to execute a specific commands.(بخ)
+- RuleName is a word uses to say to `make tool` to execute a specific commands.(بخ)

 - Dependencies: the files or rules which it's commands depends on it